 1. Communication Is Key

-Put yourself in your users shoes.
+Put yourself in your user's shoes.
 Think about what problem they are trying to solve.
-Take a step back and accessing these issues first before diving into any work.
+Take a step back and access these issues first before diving into any work.

 3. Keep Teams Consistent